YottaDB/YDBDoc/GTMAdminOps/ipcresource.rst

    ------ Message Queues --------
    key  msqid owner perms used-bytes messages

-Using the following formula, where n is the number of regions, to calculate YottaDB/GT.M's IPC resources in a multisite replication configuration:
+Using the following formula, where n is the number of regions, to calculate YottaDB's IPC resources in a multisite replication configuration:

 .. parsed-literal::
    IPCs = (n regions * (1 shm/region + 1 ftok sem/region + 1 private sem/region))